 A group, calling itself the Communist League of 23 September, have claimed responsibility for killing six policemen in Mexico City on Friday (4 June).

-A group, calling itself the Communist League of 23 September, have claimed responsibility for killing six policemen in Mexico City on Friday (4 June).
+Background: A group, calling itself the Communist League of 23 September, have claimed responsibility for killing six policemen in Mexico City on Friday (4 June).
 It was the same group that kidnapped the daughter of the Belgian ambassador two weeks ago.

 SYNOPSIS: As the families of the murdered policemen went into mourning.
 Mexican authorities intensified their search for the urban guerrilla group.
 Early reports said that the policemen were lining up to go on patrol when two cars sped past with sub-machine guns blazing.